 Organ meats are the most nutrient dense foods on the planet and can have an important role in your health.
 Get to know these heritage foods and learn the best ways to use organ meats in your diet.
-Wether you are low-carb, keto, carnivore, paleo, or just trying to be healthier, I have organ meat recipes and tips for you!
+Whether you enjoy a keto diet, carnivore diet, paleo, or just want to eat healthier, I have organ meat recipes and tips for you!

 No one is going to start eating nose to tail if recipes are overly complicated or look too foreign to eat.
 My goal is to make simple and easy organ meat recipes that the whole family will enjoy.
 Learn the nutritional benefits of organ meats, follow my shopping and sourcing tips, and get used to cooking these foods in your own kitchen.
 Enjoy the journey of maximizing nutrition as you optimize diet and lifestyle!